 - Construct the Central Service Center for park operations and facility maintenance personnel

 The 2018-2020 Strategic Plan was unanimously endorsed for approval by the Parks and Recreation Commission on Wednesday, March 21, 2018.
-The 2018-2020 Strategic Plan is tentatively scheduled to go before Town Council for approval on Tuesday, May 1.
+The 2018-2020 Strategic Plan was approved by Town Council on Tuesday, June 5.
 Town Council meetings are open to the public.

 Use this version for booklet printing.

 Enhance the quality of life and well-being of the citizens of Castle Rock by acquiring and developing parks and trails, preserving open space and offering quality recreation programs and facilities to meet the needs of the community.